lotus-eaten/Pillow-Expansion/README.md

 ^ If we had dirty clothes as a default, I'd have to make them get dirty with use...

 - Marginal pillow size differences for shorter vs taller prints.
 - Extra details that unlock if you favorite the item.
-Likely the lua will addend the base and add _secret to the id string that's already read.
+Likely the lua will addend the base id that's already read with _secret.